dengking/programming-language/docs/C-family/Common/Resource-management/Memory-management/Memory-access/Smart-pointers/Guideline-strong-exception-safety/Prefer-use-object-generator/index.md

 f(std::make_unique<T>());
 ```

 Neither of these calls can leak if there is an exception being thrown.

+> NOTE:
+>
+> 1、上述都不会leak？

 However

 ```cpp
 void f(std::unique_ptr<T>, std::unique_ptr<T>);